very-good-username/Artix-Linux-Tutorials/Bugs and troubleshooting/Slow_shutdown_in_OpenRC.md

     sudo pacman -R modemmanager

-The messages are not visible anymore during the shutdown and the shutdown process is now a little bit faster.
+The ModemManager messages are not visible anymore during the shutdown and the shutdown process is now a little bit faster.

 There may (or may not) be better solutions available.

+Note: This solution doesn't affect the `nm-dispatcher` messages.
+They are still visible.